Montessori Mom

 City of Boxes

 Make tall, wide, short, and small buildings with your cardboard containers.
-Glue them together and place on the poster board.
-Add interesting features such as chimneys, decks, widows, doors, garages, play ground equipment, roads, parks, and anything your imagination can think of.
-When gluing the buildings hold them together with tape or rubber bands until dry.
+Glue them together and place them on the poster board.
+Add interesting features such as chimneys, decks, windows, doors, garages, playground equipment, roads, parks, and anything your imagination can think of.
+When gluing the buildings, hold them together with tape or rubber bands until dry.

 Plan your city and think of what buildings you would like there.
 Make your own home and neighborhood.
-Fun times!
+Have fun and be creative!

 Bug Barn